-By joining our team as a Consultant or Project Leader, you will be working on the delivery of innovative, practical and sustainable solutions to socially conscious organisations around the world.
+By joining our team as a Consultant or Engagement Manager, you will be working on the delivery of innovative, practical and sustainable solutions to socially conscious organisations around the world.
 This will offer you the chance to make a lasting and significant social impact while gaining first-hand consulting experience, receiving professional training, and building an invaluable network.

 A project at 180DC Bath will entail the following: